open-neuromorphic/open-neuromorphic.github.io/content/post/intro-digital-hw-snn/index.md

 ## Storage and addressing neurons states

-Let us define the layer **fan-in**, i.e. how many pre-synaptic neurons are connected in input of each post-synaptic neuron in the layer; we denote this number with $N$.
+Let us define the layer **fan-in**, i.e. how many pre-synaptic neurons are connected in input to each post-synaptic neuron in the layer; we denote this number with $N$.
 Then, we set the total number of neurons in our layer to $M$.

 How do we describe a neuron in hardware?
 First of all, we need to list some basic information associated to each post-synaptic neuron:
 - its **membrane potential** $v_{i}[t]$.